Updated: Feb 13

 The Accademia Gallery is home to Michelangelo's world-famous Renaissance sculpture David, built between 1501 and 1504.
 It is mandatory that you see David while you're in Florence, but unfortunately, many people leave the museum right after accomplishing this.
 While David is definitely the most impressive piece in The Accademia Gallery, the other artwork in the museum is worth seeing as well, especially since you may only be there once.

 It's not uncommon for The Accademia Gallery to have lines that stretch for hours during peak seasons.
 Luckily, we visited in January and were able to walk straight in with no problem.
 I suggest either visiting in a slow month or booking tickets online before visiting.
+Click here to check out your options for skipping the line.

 3. The Uffizi Gallery